11 Mistakes Almost Everyone Makes with Their Air Fryer

 You let fatty foods drip

-You might have purchased an air fryer to complement a lower-fat eating plan, but you can also use the quick-cooking appliance to fry up favorite high-fat options like burgers, sausages and even bacon.
+You might have purchased an air fryer to complement a lower-fat eating plan, but you can also use the quick-cooking appliance to fry up favorite high-fat options like burgers, tater tots and even bacon.
 Before you hit the start button, make sure you put water in the bottom of the cavity under the frying basket.
 This way, when the fat drips onto the hot surface, it will hit water—not hot metal, where it will burn, smoke and smell.
 If you appreciate the time your air fryer saves, you’ll love these 25 brilliant kitchen shortcuts.

 Note: Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.